heptarch/heptarch.github.io/drafts/dogs.md

 $$

 Interestingly, the optimality condition is unchanged for $\alpha < \beta_\min$!
 This is because the factor of $I_{\beta_\min}(a, b)$ drops out on both sides.

+You might wonder if we should be playing Baysian *game theory*, but here, there is no real sequential decision making; either you're the first spotter (which is a decision process, essentially) or you are the second spotter and your strategy is completely dictated.